Maximality of the futures of points in globally hyperbolic maximal conformally flat spacetimes: Regular domains

 Let $\Lambda \subset \mathcal{J}^+(p)$.
 It naturally defines a convex domain in both affine charts $\Mink_0(p)$ and $\Mink_+(p)$: \begin{itemize} \item the set $\Omega^+(\Lambda)$ of points of $\Mink_0(p)$ which are not causally related to any point of~$\Lambda$; \item the set $\Omega^-(\Lambda)$ of points of $\Mink_+(p)$ which are not causally related to any point of $\Lambda$. \end{itemize} The set $\Omega^+(\Lambda)$ corresponds to the intersection of the strict future half-spaces of $\Mink_0(p)$ bounded by a degenerate hyperplane of $\Lambda$ and so it is a \emph{future} convex set (see Remark~\ref{remark: Penrose boundary in the universal cover}).
 Similarly, $\Omega^-(\Lambda)$ is the intersection of the strict past half-spaces of $\Mink_+(p)$ bounded by a degenerate hyperplane of $\Lambda$ and so it is a \emph{past} convex set.
 Indeed, $\mathcal{J}^+(p) = \mathcal{J}^-(\sigma(p))$ is the past Penrose boundary of the affine chart $\Mink_0(\sigma(p)) = \Mink_+(p)$.
 Hence, $\Omega^+(\Lambda)$ and $\Omega^-(\Lambda)$ are regular domains if and only if they are non-empty and open.
 Notice that if $\Lambda$ is closed, then $\Omega^\pm(\Lambda)$ is open (maybe empty).
 In Section \ref{sec: regular domains and shadows}, we provide a sufficient and necessary condition for $\Omega^\pm(\Lambda)$ to be non-empty.

-\begin{example}[Misner domains] Proper regular domains defined by exactly two non-parallel affine degenerate hyperplanes are distinguishable: their quotients by an appropriate discrete subgroup of affine transformations of Minkowski spacetime define a family of globally hyperbolic Cauchy-compact flat spacetimes, called \emph{Misner spacetimes} \footnote{They have been so called in \cite[Sec.
-3.2]{barbot} since they can be seen as a generalization of the two-dimensional spacetime described by Misner in \cite{misner1967taub}, which is the quotient of a half space of $\R^{1,1}$ bounded by a lightlike straight line, by a boost of $\R^{1,1}$.}. \end{example}
+\begin{example}[Misner domains] Proper regular domains defined by exactly two non-parallel affine degenerate hyperplanes are distinguishable: their quotients by a suitable discrete subgroup of affine transformations of Minkowski spacetime define a family of globally hyperbolic Cauchy-compact flat spacetimes, called \emph{Misner spacetimes}.
+This terminology was introduced in \cite[Sec.
+3.2]{barbot}, as these spacetimes generalize the two-dimensional case introduced by Misner in \cite{misner1967taub}.
+In that example, the spacetime is constructed by taking the quotient of a half space in $\R^{1,1}$ bounded by a lightlike straight line, under a boost of $\R^{1,1}$. \end{example}